systemd/mkosi/mkosi/resources/mkosi.md

     Useful to disable checks when combined with `--local-mirror=` and using only a repository from a local filesystem.

+`RepositoryKeyFetch=`, `--repository-key-fetch=`
+:   Controls whether mkosi will fetch distribution GPG keys remotely.
+Disabled
+    by default.
+When disabled, the distribution GPG keys for the target distribution have to be installed locally on the host system alongside the package manager for that distribution.

+    This setting is only implemented for distributions using dnf or zypper as their package manager.
+For other distributions the distribution GPG keys are always looked up locally regardless of the value of this setting.
+To make the distribution GPG keys for distributions available without enabling this setting, the corresponding package has to be installed on the host.
+This is usually one of `archlinux-keyring`, `debian-keyring`, `ubuntu-keyring` or `distribution-gpg-keys` (for rpm-based distributions).

 `Repositories=`, `--repositories=`
 :   Enable package repositories that are disabled by default.
 This can be used to enable the EPEL repos for
     CentOS or different components of the Debian/Ubuntu repositories.